-What does A Level Physics involve?
+What is AS and A Level Physics?

-You will study a range of topics from the very small (inside the atom) to the very large (the formation and history of the universe).
-Some topics follow on seamlessly from GCSE, such as electricity, magnetism, radioactivity and Newton's laws.
-You will also study new topics such as quantum mechanics. capacitance, material engineering and thermodynamics.
-In your A Level Physics studies, you will gain knowledge and understanding through a range of methods, including practical work. computing simulations, demonstrations and problem solving.
+The dictionary definition of Physics is the study of matter and energy.
+It seeks to find the hidden laws behind physical phenomena.
+In practice it means you will study a range of topics from the very small - inside the atom, to the very large - the formation and history of stars and the universe.
+Some of the topics you will have studied at GCSE, such as electricity and magnetism, radioactivity and Newton's laws of motion.
+You will also study new topics such as quantum mechanics, capacitance, stationary waves and thermodynamics.